mozilla/remote-settings/docs/tutorial-local-server.rst

 Using a different configuration, we can obtain a local instance that has proper authentication and multi-signoff that interacts with an `Autograph instance <https://github.com/mozilla-services/autograph/>`_ in order to sign the data, roughly like the STAGE server.

 We will run the Autograph container in a separate terminal.
-Since Autograph generates the ``x5u`` certificate chains on startup, we will use a volume mounted on the same location, so that Firefox can download them at the same location as the native ``x5u`` URLs.
+Since Autograph generates the ``x5u`` certificate chains on startup, we will use a volume mounted on the same location, so that Firefox can download them at the same location as the native ``x5u`` URLs (Autograph will point ``x5u`` URLs to ``file:///tmp/attachments``).

 .. code-block:: bash